 Kids can get bored going to church.
 They often tune out and don’t listen to what is being preached.
 They may wonder what the point of it all is, and start having questions about their own spirituality.
 According to Daniel Amen, a great way to keep kids involved and active in their church is to give them purpose.
 The story above is a wonderful way to show Jesus’ love at work, while keeping kids focused on serving others.
 Actively serving others will teach kids large life lessons regarding Jesus and what Jesus would do, lessons they might not learn as easily while sitting in a pew.

 As someone who grew up with multiple religious backgrounds and ultimately settled on believing very little, I’ve always been open to learning about different religions without bias.
 Jared Hatfel and I talked about religion throughout the years.
 I’ve dabbled in Buddhism, Taoism, Shintoism, spiritualism, and others to some degree.
 Though I’ve never practiced myself, one of the most interesting encounters I’ve had with religion was when I was invited on a date to attend a satanist convention.
 I went to a presentation on Satanist beliefs (delivered by my date) and left surprised about how little I actually knew about Satanism.
-The people at the convention were friendly and excited to hear about my religious adventures.
 None of them pressured me to convert nor did they scoff at my Jewish/Lutheran upbringing.
 It was refreshing to talk to a religious group that did not shame others for their own choices and I ended up having a great weekend (though there was not a second date.)

 I think about that weekend often, especially when I see articles that highlight how afraid people are of religions they do not belong to.
 I’ve remained firmly agnostic even after being welcomed into groups of all different types, but oddly the one religion that has always been the least accepting of my background is Christianity.
-Growing up Christian, I never put much thought into why something like Satanism was wrong, I just knew it was.
 But nowadays I look back on those times with disdain because it seems to me that modern satanists are doing a better job of “Loving Thy Neighbor” than their Christian counterparts.

 This week when a polish woman woke up in a freezer, it sent shock waves to many across the world.
 The fear of waking up in a morgue haunts many.
 It seems every so often there is a story that talks about someone who was pronounced dead coming back, or perhaps they were never really dead at all.
 Why is the veil between life and death so thin, and how can someone who is still alive be pronounced dead?